crisdandre/LLM-SQL_web_app/README.md

-# LLM (Llama 3.2) integration with MySQL database and database administration
+# LLM (Llama 3.2) integration with MySQL database, and database administration